Sōsuke Uno

+Sōsuke Uno (宇野 宗佑, Uno Sōsuke) was a Japanese politician who served as prime minister of Japan in 1989.

+Born in Shiga Prefecture, Uno enrolled in the Kobe College of Commerce before he was conscripted into the army during World War II.
+In 1960, he entered politics and was elected to the National Diet, becoming a leading Liberal Democratic Party member and a key ally of Yasuhiro Nakasone.
+Uno served as director of the Defense Agency under Kakuei Tanaka, as director of the Science and Technology Agency under Takeo Fukuda, and as director of the Administrative Management Agency under Masayoshi Ōhira.

+He was briefly international trade and industry minister in 1983, and foreign minister in 1987–1989.
+In 1989, Uno became prime minister but served for only two months before he resigned after a poor showing in that year's upper house election, influenced by the lingering Recruit scandal and public financial scandal with an outspoken geisha.

 Early life and education

 Uno was born in Moriyama, Shiga.
-His family owned a sake brewery called Arachō, and had served as town officials (toshiyori).
+His family owned a sake brewery called Arachō, and had served as town officials (Japanese: Toshiyori).
 The family had previously ran a hotel and a general store in his birth home.

 In 1943, he graduated from Hikone Commercial College (later, Shiga University) where he led Hikone Commercial College to the national champion of Kendo among the commercial universities and colleges in Japan and attended the Kobe College of Commerce but had to leave the University two months later after the enrollment because he was called into the Imperial Japanese Army as an officer during World War II.
 After the war, he was sent to Siberia as a prisoner.
 He never came back to Kobe College of Commerce again.
+In 1949, he married Chiyo Hirose, a housewife and raised two daughters.

 As well as a politician, Uno was an accomplished writer, who wrote a book considered classic in Japan about his experiences as a prisoner of war in Siberia.